Dates for the 2017-2018 school year are now available! After submitting your application, you'll receive a confirmation email.

 - Leave time for student exploration, social interaction, and memory-making!
 Academy staff and docents are scattered throughout the building.
 Encourage your students to talk with them!

-Dates through August 2017 are now available.
-After submitting your application, you can expect to receive a confirmation email within a week, if not earlier.
+Dates for the 2017-2018 school year are now available.
+After submitting your application, you can expect to receive a confirmation email booking your visit.
+For trips during the next school year, we hope to process your order within four weeks of submitting an application.
+For upcoming summer dates, we'll get back to you within a week, if not earlier!

 How do you access the Planetarium?